hehesjtu/Metropolis-Theorem/README.md

-This is the matlab source code of paper named "Metropolis Theorem and Its Applications in Single Image Detail Enhancement"
+This is the matlab source code of paper named "Single Image Detail Enhancement via Metropolis Theorem"

 Run DE_demo.m to get the enhanced results directly